 How To Avoid Getting Scammed

-- Do at least a basic research of key attractions, tours and their prices to have some context / benchmark (read online, ask fellow travellers).
+- Do at least a basic research of key attractions, tours, and their prices to have some context/benchmark (ask fellow travellers or read online Bangkok travel guides, for example, the one by Cheerful Trails).

 - Learn about Thailand tourist scams to be more aware and hence prepared (read online, ask fellow travellers).